 - 8 or 9 ounce frozen swai fillet, or any mild white fish

-- 1/2 tsp roasted garlic seasoning or Greek seasoning
+- ½ teaspoon roasted garlic seasoning or Greek seasoning

-- 1 tbsp diced roasted bell pepper (I use jarred I find in the pickle aisle)
+- 1 tablespoon diced roasted bell pepper (I use jarred I find in the pickle aisle)

-- 1 tbsp crushed French's French Fried Onions (I put in a small plastic bag and crushed with a rolling pin)
+- 1 tablespoon crushed French's French Fried Onions (I put in a small plastic bag and crushed with a rolling pin)

 - Heat oven to 400º.

 - Line a sheet pan with foil and place frozen fish on it.

 - Drizzle lemon juice and melted butter over fish.
 I squeeze half a lemon over each piece.

 - Sprinkle with the seasoning.
 Any roasted garlic seasoning will work.
 I have also used Greek seasoning I get at Penzey's.
 Season with a little salt and fresh cracked pepper.